 Call your local homeless shelter or soup kitchen and ask them if there is anything you could buy to make their holiday meal complete.
 Maybe they could accept a gift of dessert, or of eggnog, candy canes, and sugar cookies to share.
 You could also sign up to help serve the meal.

 The budgets of shelters can’t always extend to cover such treats, and they would be a welcome surprise for the residents.

 9. Visit Santa

-Wrap up in your most colorful scarf, strap on those skates, and brave the ice for a fun Christmas tradition.
-If you live somewhere warm, most big cities have indoor skating rinks available.
+Wrap up in your most colorful scarf, strap on those skates, and brave the ice for a fun and frugal Christmas tradition.
+If you live somewhere warm, most cities have indoor skating rinks available.
 It might be worth the drive to make a fun day of it.

 Invite your friends and family for a potluck dinner.
 Have everyone around the table share their favorite Christmas traditions of the past, what they are grateful for in the present, and what they look forward to in the New Year.

 The day before Christmas, bake gingerbread ornaments, and string together popcorn and cranberries.
 Cut out paper snowflakes and make paper chains.
-Trim the tree while listening to Bing Crosby croon over the radio, and get that tree and fireplace ready for Santa to come.
+Trim the tree while listening to Bing Crosby croon, and get that tree and fireplace ready for Santa to come.

 Reach out to the community, surprise people with kindness, and share the joy of Christmas with friends and strangers alike.
 The holidays don’t have to be expensive.
 Some of the best Christmas traditions cost nothing at all.
 It’s easy to share your Christmas cheer and goodwill towards others in a way that you and your budget can manage.